Are you thinking about buying a home in Sonoma County, California? It's a great choice!…

 Do All First-Time Buyers in California Pay PMI?

 Not all first-time home buyers in California have to pay for PMI.
-As mentioned above, this will depend on the (A) the size of your down payment and (B) the loan-to-value ratio.
+As mentioned above, this will depend on (A) the size of your down payment and (B) the loan-to-value ratio.

 The loan-to-value (LTV) ratio is a financial term used in lending that represents the ratio of a loan amount to the appraised value of a property.
 It’s calculated by dividing the amount of the loan by the value of the property.

-• Example #1: If you buy a home in California valued at $400,000 with a 5% down payment, your loan amount would come to $380,000.
+- Example #1: If you buy a home in California valued at $400,000 with a 5% down payment, your loan amount would come to $380,000.
 So the loan would account for 95% of the property value.
 In this scenario, the LTV ratio would therefore be 95%.

-• Example #2: If you were to increase the down payment amount to 20% for that same $400,000 home, you would end up borrowing $320,000.
+- Example #2: If you were to increase the down payment amount to 20% for that same $400,000 home, you would end up borrowing $320,000.
 So the LTV ratio would drop to 80%.

 In both cases, we simply divide the loan amount by the home value to determine the LTV.

 When the LTV rises above 80%, as in the first example above, private mortgage insurance is typically required.
 This is true for both first-time and repeat home buyers in California.
-It’s an industrywide standard that applies to borrowers nationwide.
+It’s an industrywide standard that applies nationwide.

-Exceptions to This General Rule
+Some Exceptions to This General Rule

-First-time buyers can avoid paying PMI in several ways.
-We’ve covered one of those options already.
-Borrowers who can afford to put down at least 20% on a conventional mortgage loan can keep the LTV ratio below at or below 80%.
+We’ve covered one of the avoidance strategies already.
+Borrowers who can afford to put down at least 20% on a conventional mortgage loan can keep the LTV ratio at or below 80%.
+An upfront investment of this size avoids the need for PMI, which means you don’t have to pay it at all.

-1. Piggyback loans
+2. Piggyback loans

 Even if you can’t afford to make a 20% down payment, you could potentially avoid PMI by using what’s known as a piggyback mortgage strategy.
 This involves obtaining two loans simultaneously, hence the “piggyback” term.